6 Visualizing and Reporting Educational Data with R

 Figure 9: Bar plot showing students’ activity level by achievement group with sequential color scale

 Another option is to provide a manual scale with the colors of our choice.
 For that we use scale_fill_manual and specify a values vector as an argument.
 You need to specify as many colors as unique elements in your scale.
 In this case we have three activity groups (for low, moderate or high activity), so we must provide three colors.
 There are tons of resources online where you can find or create your own palettes (e.g., Coolors, Adobe Color or Lospec).
-You have to provide the hexadecimal code of each color or the official color name recognized by R. Below is an example:
+You have to provide the hexadecimal code of each color or the official color names recognized by R. Below is an example:

 ggplot(df, aes(x = AchievingGroup, fill = ActivityGroup)) +